SteinmetzLab/SteinmetzLab.github.io/join.md

 We are looking for curious, motivated, and talented individuals who are interested in joining a new lab focused on employing cutting-edge electrophysiological, imaging, and behavioral techniques to answer questions about the neural basis of cognition and behavior.

-<p> We are committed to making neuroscience a more open and inclusive field, so we encourage applications from individuals with unconventional backgrounds or from underrepresented groups.</p>
+<p> We are committed to making neuroscience a more open and inclusive field, so we encourage applications from individuals with non-traditional backgrounds or from underrepresented groups.</p>

 <p><h3>Post-doctoral scientists</h3>